 Bachelor of Science in Engineering

-A bachelor's degree in engineering includes advanced courses in the design of electronic instruments that measure vital processes in the operations of a such facilities as factories, hospitals and power plants.
-Some examples of course topics are:
+A bachelor's degree in engineering includes advanced courses in the design of electronic instruments used in the facility operations of factories, hospitals, power plants, and the like.
+Sample class subjects include:

 - Testing and scheduling

 - Applied industrial tasks

 Only bachelor's level graduates are able to work as instrumentation engineers; an associate's degree only qualifies students for engineering assistant positions.
 Depending on which field they work in, instrumentation engineers can also be known as electrical and electronic engineering technicians and industrial engineering technicians.
 These positions are typically found in industries that require automated processes, like chemical or manufacturing plants.
 According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians earned a mean salary of $66,240 as of May 2019, while industrial engineering technicians made $59,400.
 Also, industrial engineering technicians are expected to see employment decline at a rate of 1% over 2018-2028.